You may wish to see an introductory page to this section first.

 Fragments taken from ancient buildings were used by medieval mosaicists (e.g. at Civita Castellana) and by Renaissance and Baroque architects (e.g. Gian Lorenzo Bernini in the Cornaro Chapel at S. Maria della Vittoria).
 At that time it was referred to as giallo antico (old yellow) or rosso antico (old red).

-In 1808 when Thomas Shaw wrote his book the exact location where the Romans quarried marmor Numidicum was unknown.
-The quarries were discovered when the French built a railway in the region to link Algeria with Tunisia towards the end of the century.
-A Belgian company made an attempt to restart the excavation of the quarries and the first inscriptions, gravestones and other findings of the Roman presence were collected by the manager of that company.
+In 1738 when Thomas Shaw wrote his book the exact location where the Romans quarried marmor Numidicum was unknown.
+The quarries were discovered when the French built a railway in the region to link Algeria with Tunisia towards the end of the XIXth century; they also discovered the ruin of Bulla Regia, not far from Simitthus.
+A Belgian company made an attempt to restart quarrying and the first Roman inscriptions and gravestones were collected by their managers.

 From 1965 to 1996 Tunisian authorities and the Rome Section of the German Archaeological Institute have extensively researched ancient Simitthus.
 Their main finding was the camp where forced labourers were confined which included a section for the guards of the camp and the engineers and accountants who worked at the quarry.
 The town and the camp were situated at the opposite sides of the quarries as if the two were not meant to see each other.